mosquitogames/1819rulebook/5_important_concepts.md

 1. Check the District's color.
 British Agents only score VPs from blue Districts, while Malay Chiefs only score VPs from green Districts.
 2. If you are eligible, count how many of **your** tokens are on the District.
 Gain **(District Multiplier)** VPs per token.
-3. Clear the District of any 5 tokens.
+3. Clear the District of all tokens.
 Return tokens to players.
-4. Add a ship to the Port track.
+4. If the District has a ship icon, add a Ship to the Port track.

 ![Scoring Districts](/img/districts_3.jpg)